 After the great sales of Project Diva F in English, people were expecting a future announcement of the English release of Project Diva F 2nd... for the announcement to come less than 24 hours before the game was to be released in Japan, and the release date to be only a few months away, and be, identical to the Japanese release, a simultaneous PS3 and Vita release.

 A trailer released shortly after E3 2014 begins with the expected phonetic translations that Project Diva F was well known for.
-Less than a minute into the trailer, the subtitles change into near-perfect english, for SEGA to reveal that a new option allows for the original japanese subtitles, the standard "translation", or English subtitles.
+Less than a minute into the trailer, the subtitles change into near-perfect english, for SEGA to reveal that a new option allows for the standard "translation" or brand new fully English subtitles.

 These subtitles are made even more awesome by who worked on them.
 SEGA, Crypton and the composers of the original songs themselves.
-When F 2nd comes out in English, several classic Project Diva songs will have definitive translations for the world.
+This means several classic Project Diva songs now have definitive translations for the world.

 During the Project DIVA series' 5th anniversary talk show, a new Project mirai title for 3DS is actually being released exclusively to Asia and Western countries in 2015.
 It's now awesome that English-speakers can finally get the chance to sing-along with the chibis!